The Righteousness Which is of Faith

 Justified by Righteousness Imputed

 Once we grasp the truth that it is God's righteousness which justifies, and that it requires all of it to justify, we can appreciate Paul's doctrine of justification by the imputation of righteousness.
 The great error of Romanism consists in the idea that a sinner can be justified by having righteousness poured into him.
 As if the full glory and dimension of God's righteousness could be reduced to an intra-human experience!
 How could the little human temple contain the sum total of the accumulated treasure of eternity?
-Thus does the mind of antichrist try to reduce the unspeakable gift of God (2 Cor.
-9:15) to something no bigger than a little human experience.
+Thus does the mind of antichrist try to reduce the unspeakable gift ("Thanks be to God for His indescribable gift!"
+2 Cor.
+9:15) of God to something no bigger than a little human experience.

 If you received the news that you had inherited a gift of thirty billion dollars, would you run to collect it in a couple of suitcases?
 Why, it would be so vast that you could only deposit it in your account at the bank.
 So God's gift of righteousness in Jesus Christ is so incomprehensibly vast that He credits it to him who believes and receives Jesus as a personal Savior.
 The little human temple is far too small, too finite, to contain all of the immeasurable wealth of God's favor; yet God freely imputes all of it for the believer's justification: